 - i.
-Continue to protect the borough's designated open spaces and existing sports and recreation facilities from development unless it can be demonstrated that: - 54 London Borough of Havering Submission Havering Local Plan with Proposed Amendments (Tracked Changes)
+Continue to protect the borough's designated open spaces and existing sports and recreation facilities from development unless it can be demonstrated that: - a.

-- a.
 Replacement provision of equivalent or better quantity and quality will be made in a suitable location; or - b.
 The development is for alternative sports and recreational provision and the need for this clearly outweighs the loss. - ii.
-Support proposals that improve the quality of and access to, existing open space, sports and recreation facilities; - iii.
+Support proposals that improve the quality of and access to, existing open space, sports and recreation facilities: - iii.
 Promote the multi-functional and community use of existing and proposed spaces including schools, private sports facilities, playing pitches and supporting facilities through Community Use Agreements; - iv.
 Support proposals for new multi-functional open space, sports and recreation facilities that address areas of deficiency; - v.
 Support proposals to bring lapsed or disused playing fields back into use; - vi.
-Require developments to provide children's play and informal recreation space on-site in line with the London Plan; - vii.
+Require developments to provide children's play and informal recreation space on-site in line with the London Plan: - vii.
 Support development proposals that include communal growing space as part of the amenity provision on site; - viii.
 Seek to ensure that adequate management and maintenance arrangements are in place from the outset; and - ix.
 Support improvements to the borough's sports and recreation facilities in line with the recommendations in the Indoor Sport and Leisure Facilities and Outdoor Playing Pitch Strategies 2016 including: - a.
-The replacement of Hornchurch Leisure Centre; - b.
-The refurbishment of Chafford Sports complex; - c.
-Expansion of Central Park Leisure Centre; - d.
-Enhanced facilities and a wider range of uses of Bretons Outdoor Recreation Centre; - e.
-New provision within the Rainham and Beam Park Strategic Development Area; and - f.
+The replacement of Hornchurch Leisure Centre; The new centre is currently being constructed and is scheduled to open in September 2020. - b.
+Provision of a new leisure centre in the south of the borough; - c.
+Enhanced facilities and a wider range of uses of Bretons Outdoor Recreation Centre; - d.
+New provision within the Rainham and Beam Park Strategic Development Area; and - e.
 The provision of new 3G Artificial Grass Pitches (AGPs) and improvements to existing ones within the borough.